datalust/seq-input-syslog/README.md

 # `squiflog`

-Ingest Syslog [RFC 5424](https://tools.ietf.org/html/rfc5424) and [RFC 3164](https://tools.ietf.org/html/rfc3164) messages via UDP into [Seq](https://datalust.co/seq).
+Ingest syslog [RFC 5424](https://tools.ietf.org/html/rfc5424) and [RFC 3164](https://tools.ietf.org/html/rfc3164) messages via UDP into [Seq](https://datalust.co/seq).

 The app is packaged both as a plug-in [Seq App for all platforms](https://nuget.org/packages/seq.input.syslog), and as a standalone Docker container that forwards events to Seq via its HTTP API.

 ## Getting started on Windows (requires Seq 5.1+)

-On Windows, the Syslog input is installed into Seq as a [Seq App](https://docs.getseq.net/docs/installing-seq-apps).
+On Windows, the syslog input is installed into Seq as a [Seq App](https://docs.getseq.net/docs/installing-seq-apps).

 ![Seq syslog input](https://raw.githubusercontent.com/datalust/squiflog/master/asset/app-screenshot.png)